alamj/DataDrivenFluid/README.md

 # DataDrivenFluid
 Illustration of Proper Orthogonal Decomposition (POD) and (DMD)

+This repository shares some sample python code, which can be explored to develop ideas of how POD and DMD methods are developed.
+Sample data can be downloaded from the dropbox link.

 Data    : flow past a cylinder at Reynolds number, Re = 200.
 There are two data files.
           The data can be downloaded from the given link.